Public Accountability and Governance Training for Accounting Officers

 - Developments in corporate governance in the government sector.

-There are a limited number of spaces on this course.
-Spaces for in-person attendance are limited and will be allocated on a first come, first served basis.
+This seminar is open only to designated Accounting Officers.
+Spaces are limited and will be allocated on a first come, first served basis.

 To reserve your place please click on the REGISTER button above and enter the password 'topcat' when prompted.